 As for copyright, I still believe not only in the economic and cultural value of the arts but that sustaining a vibrant and diverse community of professional artists is essential to any thriving democracy.
 In addition to many posts here on IOM, I tried to make that case for a wider audience in my first book, Who Invented Oscar Wilde?
 The Photograph at the Center of Modern American Copyright.
 Published November 2020 by Potomac Books.
 For more information, please visit my personal website.

 Finally, with the launch of the latest update to IOM, I want to thank the many readers, followers, and commenters who have contributed to this blog.
-I have learned a great deal from nearly all of you, even the critics, and I am truly grateful that in all these years, nearly all the exchanges have been cordial and thoughtful.
+I have learned a great deal from nearly all of you, even the critics, and I am truly grateful that over the years, nearly all the exchanges have been cordial and thoughtful.

 Warm regards,